Aulin34/dnd-quartz/content/public/Quests/Public Quests/Qino Critters.md

 *The proud city of [[Qino]] is under siege, not by armies, but by a surge of foul creatures creeping in from the wilds beyond our walls.
 These pests have grown bold, infiltrating our streets, disrupting trade, and harassing our citizens.
 The people grow restless, and the city’s honor demands swift resolution.*

 *We call upon a band of brave adventurers to uncover the source of this infestation and eradicate it once and for all.
-In return, [[Qino]] offers a reward of 2,000 gold and something far rarer, access to the fabled Cave of Love, a sacred place whispered of for its wonders and mysteries.*
+In return, Qino offers a reward of 2,000 gold and something far rarer, access to the fabled Cave of Love, a sacred place whispered of for its wonders and mysteries.*

-*Restore peace to [[Qino]], rid us of this blight, and your names will be honored among our city’s defenders.*
+*Restore peace to Qino, rid us of this blight, and your names will be honored among our city’s defenders.*

 ---
 **Difficulty**: <span style="color:rgb(80, 200, 220)">? ? ?</span>